 You may have a hard time deciding which islands to visit or which sights to see.

-To help you with your first trip we worked out this example itinerary that takes you along stunning places on 5 islands.
+To help you with your first trip we worked out a few example itineraries.
+We have a 3-week itinerary that takes you along stunning places on 5 islands and we worked out 3 alternatives for a 7-day trip.

 If you don’t want to travel independently you can join an organized tour.
 Tours range from 6 to 15 days.
 Some stay on São Miguel but you can find island-hopping itineraries as well.